Krakonos/Bloomap/README.md

  - `DEBUG_STATS` macro.
 This enables some public counters and helper functinons, intended to gather statistics about the maps (currently only number of false positives and queries).
-To do this, bloomaps will actually carry the real list of items contained in them, in a `std::unordered_set`.
+To do this, bloomaps will actually carry the real list of items contained in them, in a `std::set`.

 == TODO and ideas